 That’s OK, because there is that Royal Children’s Hospital Melbourne one out there, which should cover what we want.
 Except …

-It’s not so much for the anaesthesia situation, but probably super for teams.
-Plus it dives straight into primary and secondary intubation plans.
-What if it’s not an intubation plan we’re after?
+It’s not so much for the anaesthesia situation, but it’s super for teams of differing clinicians.
+Plus it dives straight into primary and secondary intubation plans, which is entirely appropriate for settings like the emergency department.
+But what if it’s not an intubation plan we’re after?

 Anyway, no matter.
 There’s that ASA one we all learn for the exam.
 It’ll have the answers, like …